getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/gatsby.md

 ## Connecting the SDK to Sentry

-You can register the plugin your gatsby configuration file (typically `gatsby-config.js`).
+You can register the plugin in your Gatsby configuration file (typically `gatsby-config.js`).

 ```js
 {